WMRQ-FM: Star 104.1

 Star 104.1 was competing with other AC stations in the Hartford radio market and was unable to capture a sizable audience.
-In October 1994, all programming staff and disc jockeys were released.
+In October 1994 all programming staff and disc jockeys were released.

-Modern Rock Radio 104
+Radio 104

 On October 31, 1994, at midnight, the format flipped to modern rock as WMRQ "Radio104".
-Personalities such as "Jake & Beth", "Nick the Intern", "Mudbone", Dee Snider and Bubba the Love Sponge were on the station in the mornings at various points during the station's history, with Wilcow, Chaz, "Darkside Dave," The Carlito Show, and Logan following after the mornings.
+Personalities such as "Jake & Beth", "Nick the Intern", "Mudbone", Dee Snider and Bubba the Love Sponge were on the station in the mornings at various points during the station's history, with Wilcow, Chaz, "Darkside Dave", The Carlito Show, and Logan following after the mornings.

 The station also hosted popular annual events such as "The Big Day Off" and "104fest".
-Lee Gordon remained as Production Director, and Bud Fisher became WMRQ's first sales manager.
+Lee Gordon remained as production director, and Bud Fisher became WMRQ's first sales manager.
 (Bud had appeared on "Magic 104" as "Gary Hunter".)

-Hip Hop Power 104
+Power 104

 Due to struggling ratings, the station flipped to WPHH, "Power 104.1", at 5:00 p.m. on September 15, 2003.
 As a station playing hip hop music and rhythmic contemporary hits, WPHH solidified its position as the only mainstream urban station in the Hartford and New Haven market.
 Its main competitor was urban-leaning rhythmic CHR WZMX.

-Nicole Siedman served as Program Director for a short period until 2004.
+Nicole Siedman served as program director for a short period until 2004.
 Mychal Maguire assumed the Program Director position thereafter.
 Spank Buda served as Assistant Program Director and night host for the entire duration of WPHH.
 Popular events included the "Hoop It Up" basketball tournament and the "Legends of Hip Hop" concert.
 Other DJs on "Power" were Mia Mendez, DJ Showtime, TT Torrez, DJ Londonn, and PJ.

-Return to Alternative Rock
+Return to alternative rock

-On October 25, 2007, at 10:00 a.m., WPHH flipped back to modern rock.
+On October 25, 2007, at 10:00 am, WPHH flipped back to modern rock.
 The station was programmed similar to WRFF in Philadelphia.
 On December 20, 2007, WPHH changed its call letters to WURH.
-In May 2008, almost six months after Clear Channel launched "FM 104-One," the station named a Program Director, Becky Pohotsky, who had been the station's APD/MD and de facto PD for most of its existence.
+In May 2008, almost six months after Clear Channel launched "FM 104-One", the station named a program director, Becky Pohotsky, who had been the station's APD/MD and de facto PD for most of its existence.

-On August 4, 2008, Clear Channel placed the station's assets into an entity called the Aloha Station Trust in order to sell off the station.
+On August 4, 2008, Clear Channel placed the station's assets into an entity called the Aloha Station Trust to sell off the station.
 This was due to Clear Channel being above the ownership limits set by the Federal Communications Commission.
 These limits were imposed when Clear Channel was officially taken private by Bain Capital Partners on July 30, 2008.

-Red Wolf Broadcasting
+Full Power Radio

-On February 19, 2009, Ledyard-based Red Wolf Broadcasting Corp., who owns WBMW and WWRX in the New London area, announced that it had agreed to buy WURH for $8,000,000.
+On February 19, 2009, Ledyard-based Red Wolf Broadcasting Corp. (doing business as Full Power Radio) who owns WBMW and WWRX in the New London area, announced that it had agreed to buy WURH for $8,000,000.
 On May 14, 2009, Red Wolf Broadcasting took over control of the station.
-The first action was to change the station’s callsign to WMRQ-FM, and restore the "Radio 104.1" moniker.
+The first action was to change the station's callsign to WMRQ-FM, and restore the "Radio 104.1" moniker.